wwwescape/sky-tonight-native-card/README.md

       - url: /local/sky-tonight-native-card/sky-tonight-native-card.js
         type: module
   ```
+The url path may need to be adjusted to reflect the location of your configuration direction, as seen from the running system.
+For example on some HAAS systems it will appear to be ``/root/config/www/sky-tonight-native-card/sky-tonight-native-card.js''  (i.e /root/config instead).
 4. Alternately, go to `Settings` -> `Dashboards`.
 Then in the top right corner, click the 3 dots icon and click `Resources`.
 Click the `+ Add Resource` button in the bottom right corner.
 Add `/local/sky-tonight-native-card/sky-tonight-native-card.js` as the `URL` and choose `JavaScript Module` as the `Resource Type`.
 Click `Create`.
 5. Finally, refresh your browser window.